25 Website Must-Haves

 Use your website to match your messaging to the needs of different buyer personas.
 Build your pages into categories to fit these personas, or offer content in a way that your prospects can easily find what’s relevant for them.
-To learn more about the the top 3 individuals that influence the industrial buying process, download our guide, Persona Targeting For Manufacturing Companies.
+To learn more about the companies or individuals that are searching for your products and services right now, request a free In-Market Buyer Report.

 7. Implement An SEO Strategy

 Getting found online is essential to improving the rest of your site metrics.
 If no one is coming to your site, how can you increase leads, downloads, or sales?

 - Document Your Most Search-Valued Pages: As mentioned in step three, know what pages have the strongest SEO juice, the most traffic, inbound links, and keywords rankings.
 If you plan to move highly ranked pages, create proper 301 redirects so you don’t lose any of that value.

 - Create A 301 Redirect Strategy: This may be THE most important step in terms of retaining traffic and rankings.
 Simply create a spreadsheet to record and map out your 301 redirects.
 You may also have heard or seen 404 page errors.
 Check out how they relate to a 301 redirect in our blog, What Does A 404 Error Mean?